conghuynhho/huynh-obsidian/Working/GGJ monorepo/R&D GGJ Turbo Repo.md

 	- check mode dev + mode build? ignore yarn lock in mode build?
 	- [x] How to add new lib for root? for child repo? workflow
 	- [ ] Migrate old yarn.lock to new root yarn.lock
+3. [ ] How to start services (Huynh)
+	- [x] start group services
+		- Define task to run group services in `package.json` and `turbo.json`
+		- `"start:api": "turbo run start --filter=gogo.api.skijan"`
+	- [ ] start separate service
+		- Solution 1: Define task to run for each service
+		- Solution 2:
+	- [ ] should we apply remote cache in dev mode?

 	Tested:
 	- with yarn workspace only `yarn.lock` is respected. others is ignore.